AlvieSpurlock/alviespurlock.github.io/Projects/games.md

 ---

 ### **Echoes of a Dream** - Solo
-A psychological horror where you jump from nightmare to nightmare and reality becomes a distant memory.
+A psychological horror where you jump from nightmare to nightmare and reality becomes a distant memory.<br>
 <div class="media-row">
   <div class="imagecol">
     <img src="../Images/eod1.png" width="350">